Preparations for the November/December sessions, including arrangements for the high-level segment and the

-traditionally discusses the arrangements for upcoming COP and CMP sessions.
+discusses the arrangements for upcoming COP and CMP sessions.
 With the entry into force of the Paris

 Future sessional periods

-The SBI has traditionally been invited to discuss the issue of hosting future COP and CMP sessions, as well as sessional dates for future sessional periods, with a view to proposing a draft decision on the matter for
+The SBI has traditionally been invited to discuss the issue of hosting future sessions of the governing

+bodies, as well as sessional dates for future sessional periods, with a view to proposing a draft decision on

-Asia-Pacific States.
-The SBI will be invited to discuss the future sessional periods.
+The SBI will be invited to discuss these future sessional periods.
 It will also be invited to recommend dates

 Organization of the intergovernmental process, including the participation of observer